Claude Code Complete Setup: 5 Minutes from Sign-Up to First Call

 CodeGateway prices each request at Anthropic's official rate × a tiered markup keyed off your rolling 90-day spend:

-Why a markup at all: CodeGateway pays for Cloudflare infrastructure, cross-border egress, and the monitoring stack that turns the official API into something usable from China.
+Why a markup at all: CodeGateway pays for Cloudflare infrastructure, egress bandwidth across global edge regions, and the observability and routing stack that turns single-provider API access into a unified multi-model developer platform.
 The 1.2× hard floor (20% above list) is the minimum margin we need to keep the service running long-term.

 Starting credit: new accounts get $2 with no top-up required.
 At 1.5× that's roughly 440K Sonnet 4.6 input tokens, enough to: